-Prereq: CIS 130 with 2.0 or higher and BUS 240, other Human Relations course; or instructor permission
+Prereq: CIS 121 with 2.0 or higher and BUS 240 (or other Human Relations course) (both may be taken concurrently); or instructor permission.

-A study of the Business Analyst profession and generally accepted best practices.
+A study of the business analyst profession and generally accepted best practices.
 This course addresses analysis of the business environment, definition of stakeholder needs and recommendation for IT solutions that enable the organization to achieve its goals.